Department of History and Philosophy of Science

 University of Pittsburgh

-2003 BA, Philosophy and Music, College of William
+BA, Philosophy and Music, College of William and Mary

-My first major research project was a reconstruction of the bio-philosophical tradition known in Germany as philosophische Anthropologie ("philosophical anthropology") in relation to contemporary biological and philosophical concerns.
-This project issued in a dissertation at Temple University, as well as several published papers and an edited volume with Palgrave MacMillan.
+My first major research project was a critical historical reconstruction of the bio-philosophical tradition known in Germany as philosophische Anthropologie ("philosophical anthropology") and an evaluation of its central arguments and implications, particularly regarding human animality and human distinctiveness.
+This project resulted in several published papers, a dissertation, and an edited book with Palgrave MacMillan.
 I continue to be active in this area and have several publications in the works.

 René Magritte, The Search for Truth (1963)